-Juice cleanses are designed to be a short-term fix for many health problems.
+Whether you've overindulged on sugar, processed foods, or feel the sluggish effects of alcohol, juice cleanses are designed to be a short-term fix.
 Maybe your goal is to feel better, have more energy, and -- ideally -- drop a few pounds.
 But, for most people, even the best-planned cleanse is a gateway to more long-term struggles than you imagined.

 If you follow most juice cleanses to a "T," the initial results are almost too good to be true.
 That is until you stop your juice cleanse.

 The moment you return to your "normal" diet, the problems seemingly come from every direction.
 You gain weight, you feel bloated, you don't respond to foods the same way, and your stomach doesn't quite feel right.

 The good news?
 You can avoid this experience and help reset your body, but it requires you to rethink what it means to cleanse.

 Although there are toxins around us, your body was built to fight them off and keep you safe.
 If you truly want to detox or cleanse, the most effective methods are the ones you won't see promoted in any health food store.

 You see, your body is designed to remove toxins and waste on its own.
 Your liver is your toxic removal system.
 Unless you have liver disease, the bad stuff in your diet and environment are removed naturally by your body.